Skip to contents

 show_n

-TRUE if you want to show on the graphic the number of individuals in the sample in each group.
-FALSE if you do not want to show this number.
+TRUE if you want to show on the graphic the number of observations in the sample in each category (of quali_var) of each group.
+FALSE if you don't want to show this number.
 Default is FALSE.

 show_value